agneevX/dnsproxy/README.md

 # DNS Proxy Container
-AdGuard `dnsproxy` running in a container!
-A simple DNS proxy server that supports all existing DNS protocols including `DNS-over-TLS`, `DNS-over-HTTPS`, `DNSCrypt`, and `DNS-over-QUIC`.
-Moreover, it can work as a `DNS-over-HTTPS`, `DNS-over-TLS` or `DNS-over-QUIC` server.
+DNS Proxy is a very tiny, simple, DNS resolver written by the Adguard Team that supports all existing DNS protocols including `DNS-over-TLS`, `DNS-over-HTTPS`, `DNSCrypt`, and `DNS-over-QUIC`.
+It can work as a `DNS-over-HTTPS`, `DNS-over-TLS` or `DNS-over-QUIC` server.

 More information can be found at: https://github.com/AdguardTeam/dnsproxy